mercurius-js/mercurius/README.md

 })
 ```

-#### PreparedOnly
+#### Prepared Only

-This offers similar performance and considerations to the `Prepared` queries, but only allows persisted queries.
+This offers similar performance and considerations to the `prepared` queries, but only allows persisted queries.
 This provides additional secuirity benefits, but means that the server **must** know all queries ahead of time or will reject the request.

-The API is the same as the `Prepared` default.
+The API is the same as the `prepared` default.

-Alternatively the `peristedQueries` and `onlyPersisted` options may be used directly, which will be internally mapped to the `PreparedOnly` default:
+Alternatively the `peristedQueries` and `onlyPersisted` options may be used directly, which will be internally mapped to the `preparedOnly` default:
 ```js
 const GQL = require('fastify-gql')